PeterBredell/CodingClubFrontPage/readme.md

 This project is licensed under the MIT License - see the LICENSE file for details

 ## 🏆 Hackathon Achievement
-Built in 5 days for the Coding Club hackathon with focus on creating the face of the coding club.
+Built in 5 days for the Coding Club hackathon with focus on creating the face of the coding club and learning as much as possible.